andrew/ultimate-awesome/README.md

 - [awesome-google-cloud-platform](https://github.com/brandonhimpfen/awesome-google-cloud-platform) - A curated list of tools, SDKs, libraries, client utilities, learning resources, templates, and ecosystem components for Google Cloud Platform (GCP).
 - [awesome-hugging-face](https://github.com/brandonhimpfen/awesome-hugging-face) - A curated list of awesome libraries, models, datasets, tutorials, and tools from and for the Hugging Face ecosystem.
 - [awesome-kubernetes](https://github.com/brandonhimpfen/awesome-kubernetes) - A curated list of awesome tools, resources, and projects for Kubernetes.
-- [awesome-mlops](https://github.com/brandonhimpfen/awesome-mlops) - A curated list of tools, frameworks, platforms, and resources for Machine Learning Operations (MLOps).
 - [awesome-mongodb](https://github.com/brandonhimpfen/awesome-mongodb) - A curated list of awesome libraries, tools, frameworks, and resources for MongoDB, a NoSQL document database designed for modern application development.
 - [awesome-mysql](https://github.com/brandonhimpfen/awesome-mysql) - A curated list of awesome frameworks, libraries, tools, and resources for MySQL, a popular open-source relational database management system.
 - [awesome-tailwindcss](https://github.com/brandonhimpfen/awesome-tailwindcss) - A curated list of awesome tools, components, templates, and resources for Tailwind CSS.